-Stay-at-home dad blog, chronicling the fun and games of a geek father, his fangirl daughter, and their ongoing struggle against pinkification
+UK dad blogger, chronicling the fun and games of a geek father, his fangirl daughter, and their ongoing struggle against pinkification

 Marvel UK’s 1978 Star Wars Weekly Comic

-While recently rifling through the boxes of stuff I still have cluttering up my parents house, I found one containing my old Star Wars Weeklycomics from the seventies.
+While recently rifling through the boxes of stuff I still have cluttering up my parents house, I found one containing copies of my old Star Wars Weeklycomic from the seventies.

 For many a young Star Wars fan in 1970’s Britain this was their first exposure to the galaxy far, far away.

 While the movie was released in London at the tail end of 1977, over half a year after it debuted in the US, it took many months to reach the rest of the country outside the capital.
 The Marvel Comics adaptation first appeared on UK shores in the shape of a reprinted large format 2 issue US Treasury Edition, but more widely in February 1978 with Marvel UK’s immensely popular Star Wars Weekly comic.